hialin/hial/README.md

 ### Why is it needed?

-The uniform data API maximizes developer comfort and speed.
+The uniform data API maximizes user comfort and speed by mapping the data into a single mental model.
+This model can be used in 90% of all cases, while the remaining 10% of cases can be handled by the usual specialized APIs.
 A simple and uniform data model makes it easy to create, transform, filter, delete any kind of data, programmatically.

+The following tasks should be easy with such an API:
+- interactive or automated data exploration (structured grep)
+- targeted editing of configuration files (e.g. change a specific value in a json/yaml/toml/text file)
-Automated programmatic editing, custom verification of programs, semantic diffs and similar tasks become possible.
+- custom verification of programs, e.g. testing program invariants

-### Should you use it?

-For devops, this provides programmatic access to configuration files.
-Programmers can use it as a structured grep utility, for complex data conversions, for testing program invariants, etc.

-One should probably not use it for performance intensive tasks or large amounts of data.
-But it can be used for prototyping such cases.

-**Please be warned** that the current implementations are neither performant nor failproof.
-The project is currently in alpha state and the APIs will most likely suffer extensive changes.
+- complex data conversions
+- semantic diffs

-## What's the data model?
+## The data model

-The data model is that of a graph (usually just a tree) of simple data nodes.
+The data model is that of a graph of simple data nodes.
+The graph is always represented as a spanning tree, with a single root node and a hierarchy of children nodes.

+Each data node is called a **cell**.
+It may have a **value** (a simple data type like string, number, bool or blob).

-Each data node is called a **cell**, and each cell is linked to other cells.
-The linked cells are organized into **groups**.
-Childrens of a cell are in the **sub** ("subordinate") group, parent cell(s) are the **super** ("superordinate") group, and cell attributes or properties are put into the **attr** group.
+A cell may have subordinate cells (children in the tree structure) which are organized into a **group**.
+We call this the **sub** group.
+A cell may also have attributes or properties which also cells and are put into the **attr** group.

-Each cell may have a numeric **index** and/or a **label** that makes it reachable within the group, and may have a pure data **value**.
-A value can be: null, bool, number, string or blob (byte array).
+All cells except the root cell have a **super** cell and are part of the **super** group (all the cells with the same parent, or the sub group of the super cell).
+A cell may have an **index** (a number) or a **label** (usually a string) to identify it in the super group.

-A cell is an **interpretation** of some underlying data.
-For example a series of bytes can be interpreted as a byte array (a cell with a blob value) or as an utf-8 encoded string (another cell with a string value) or as a json tree (a tree of cells).
-From a cell of a certain interpretation we can jump to the cell of a different interpretation.
+A cell is always an **interpretation** of some underlying data.
+For example a series of bytes `7b 22 61 22 3a 31 7d` can be interpreted as a byte array (a single cell with a blob value of `7b 22 61 22 3a 31 7d`) or as an utf-8 encoded string (another cell with a string value of `{"a":1}`) or as a json tree of cells (the root cell being the json object `{}` with a sub cell with label `a` and value `1`).
+A cell with some value can be always explicitly re-interpreted as another type of cell.

 A cell also has a string **type**describing its kind, depending on the interpretation.
-Such types can be: "file", "folder", "array" (in the json interpretation), "function_item" (in the rust interpretation), "response" (in the http interpretation), etc.
+Such types can be: "file" or "folder" (in the fs interpretation), "array" (in the json interpretation), "function_item" (in the rust interpretation), "response" (in the http interpretation), etc.

 ### Examples:

 - A *folder* of the file system is a cell.
-It may have *sub* cells (files or folders which it contains) and may have a *super* cell (parent folder).
-Its *attr* items are creation/modification date, access rights, size, etc. The folder name is both the *label* and the *value*.
+It has a *sub* group and may have *sub* cells (files or folders which it contains); it may also have a *super* cell (parent folder).
+Its *attr* items are creation/modification date, access rights, size, etc. The folder name is the *label* and has no *value*.

 - A *file* of the file system is a cell.
-It has no *sub* items, may have one *super*, has the same *attr* as a folder and both a *label* and *value* as its name.
+It has no *sub* items, may have one *super*, has the same *attr* as a folder and the *label* as its name.
 A file cell can be *interpreted* in many other ways (string cell, json/yaml/xml cell tree, programming cell trees).

 - An entry into a json object is a cell.
-The parent object is its *super*.
+The parent object is its *super* group.
 The json key in the key/value pair is the cell *label*.
-If the value of this json object entry is null or bool or number, then the cell value will be the same; if it's an array or object then the cell value will be null and the cell will have a *sub* group with the content of the array or object.
+If the value of this json object entry is null or bool or number, then the cell will have a corresponding value and no *sub*; if it's an array or object then the cell will have a *sub* group with the content of the array or object.

 - A method in a java project is a cell.
 It has a parent class (*super*), access attributes (*attr*), and arguments, return type and method body as children (*sub*).